Arístides Bastidas Municipality

-Aristides Bastidas is one of the 14 municipalities of the state of Yaracuy, Venezuela.
-The municipality is located in northern Yaracuy, occupying an area of 74 km ² with a population of 16,839 inhabitants in 2001.
-The capital lies at San Pablo.
-The municipality was established in 1993 in memory of writer Aristides Bastidas, the famous son of the main town in the municipality, San Pablo.
+Arístides Bastidas is one of the 14 municipalities of the state of Yaracuy, Venezuela.
+The municipality is located in northern Yaracuy, occupying an area of 74 km² with a population of 21,546 inhabitants as of the 2011 census.
+The municipal seat is in San Pablo.
+The municipality was established in 1993 in honour of Venezuelan journalist and scientist Arístides Bastidas, born locally in San Pablo.